AviatrixSystems/Docs/HowTos/image_release_notes.rst

   |controller_migration|

-Note: Migrating your Controller will not impact your network transits.
-Your existing Gateways are still running.
+Note: Migrating your Controller does not impact your network data plane.
+Your existing Gateways should continue operating during migration.

 Existing Customers- Gateway Image upgrade
 ===========================================